Table of contents

 In essence, all of the tricky parts of lending to business customers is out of your hands.
 You just provide the interface, and reap the benefits of giving your own customers the funds they need in a timely manner.

-What to look for in a lending-as-a-service partner
+What to look for in a lending-as-a-service platform partner

 The beauty of lending-as-a-service is that it takes care of the most complex and tedious aspects of offering lending.
 You can continue to focus on what you do best, and lean on your partner’s lending prowess.